New car seat recommendations align with Pennsylvania laws

 Those guidelines include rear-facing car seats until age two and booster seats until a child is 4’9′ tall’.
 These height requirements have to do with where the seat belt lands on a child’s body.

-The AAC also upped the ages in which a child should stay in a booster seat.
+The AAC also upped the recommended ages in which a child should stay in a booster seat.

 “It had been 8 to 10, but now it’s 10 to 12,” PennDOT spokeswoman Fritzi Schreffler said.
 “It’s best practice as to what is going to be good for your child.”